loic425/pole-position-on-the-grid/pages/03_stack.md

 Sylius Stack is a set of autonomous packages which, put together, let you build beautiful admin panels very quickly.

-The grid bundle is a package to render list of data, it's super easy to introduce new filters, columns and customize rendering of every single part.
+The grid bundle is a package to render data lists, it's super easy to introduce new filters, columns and customize rendering of every single part.

 The resource bundle allows you to configure operations for resources, which can be, for example, a Doctrine entity.
+But it can be any PHP objects.

 Doctrine ORM and DBAL drivers for Rapid application development.
 But now we have a Providers/Processors system which means we don't need Doctrine Entities.